ThaYTOfficial/playit.gg/README.md

-# Playit.gg Minecraft Plugin
+# Playit.gg Revamp

-This is the official Minecraft Java Plugin for https://playit.gg.
-Download the latest version [here](https://github.com/playit-cloud/playit-minecraft-plugin/releases/latest/download/playit-minecraft-plugin.jar).
+This is a recoded fork of the Minecraft Java Plugin for https://playit.gg.
+Download the official version [here](https://github.com/playit-cloud/playit-minecraft-plugin/releases/latest/download/playit-minecraft-plugin.jar).

 Not sure how to use the playit plugin?
 Watch our [YouTube video](https://youtu.be/QQYRdgBL-4o).